 Brush lettering takes some practice but it’s really fun once you get the hang of it.
 Using a marker or pen with a brush nib, you use pressure to create a calligraphic style of lettering.
-On the upstrokes, you use light pressure and on the down strokes you use heavier pressure.
+On the upstrokes, you use light pressure and on the down strokes, you use heavier pressure.
 I’ll demonstrate this in a video later in the post.

 Practice definitely makes progress, so I designed some free printable practice sheets.
 I suggest printing these and trying to do them once a day until you are comfortable with using pressure to create the calligraphic lettering style.

-Download the free practice worksheets here.
+- Download the free practice worksheets here.

-Watch the How-To Video here:
+Watch a Brush Calligraphy Basics Video here: